Graphic Design Pricing

 What you should know about pricing for print design pieces.

 There are a few reasons why you may have a need for a graphic designer.
-These reasons typically boil down into two categories (not always completely distinct from each other): either branding or promoting.
-When I say branding, I mean pieces that are used to identify your company — including logos, business cards, letterhead, envelopes, rack cards, company brochures, email signatures, social media banners, trade show displays, etc. When I say promoting, I mean you're communicating a very specific message that often has a call to action involved, such as event flyers, product brochures, direct mail, print advertisements, online banner ads, etc. Generally the cost to get something designed is a direct correlation of the amount of time and effort it takes to design it, plus sometimes, the expected longevity and reach of the piece.
+These reasons typically boil down into two categories (not always completely distinct from each other): either identity or promotion.
+When we say identity, we mean pieces that are used to identify your company — including logos, business cards, letterhead, envelopes, rack cards, email signatures, social media banners, trade show displays, etc. When we say promoting, we mean you're communicating a very specific message that often has a call to action involved, such as event flyers, product brochures, direct mail, print advertisements, online banner ads, etc. Generally the cost to get something designed is a direct correlation of the amount of time and effort it takes to design it, plus sometimes, the expected longevity and reach of the piece.

 Here at n-Vision Designs, the best way to determine your cost is to simply request a quote.
-Once I know details about your project, I can give you an estimate.
+Once we know details about your project, we can give you an estimate.
 In any case, regardless of who you work with, here are ways you may be able to keep your costs down:

 - Be prepared with content.
 Know what you want your piece to say and be able to provide proofed copy in a digital format.
 Most designers will charge extra fees for copywriting or even for having to transcribe your content from a barely legible fax you sent them.